alexandroid000/talks/thesis/talk.md

 Key Research Insights and Questions
 ----------------------

-1. Control of macro states ("pressure", "temperature") could enable manipulation and other useful tasks.
+1. Control of macro states ("pressure", "temperature") can enable manipulation and other useful tasks.
 2. Robot-robot interactions affect these macro-states.
 3. Robot-boundary interactions affect these macro-states.